sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 * First class functions (functions can treated as data)
 * etc.

 Javascript fails purity because it allows for mutation of state.
-Actually, most mainstream languagse fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc.
+Actually, most mainstream languagse fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc. However, almost all of these languages have, or have recently, started to use a lot more functional and immutable constructs.

-So is the world of programming languages divided only into pure and impure based on mutation?
-More on this later...
+So are there only two categories?
+* pure immutable functional,
+* impure and having on mutation.

+Read on to discover the shocking truth! ;)

 # State